-Also, make sure you ask the tattoo artist for guidance.
+Also, make sure you ask your tattoo artist for guidance.
 He or she is a professional and has advised numerous people before you.

 Generally, when doctors prescribe this ointment, they may recommend a lower dose than what's on the label.
 Follow the directions given to you as to how much and how often you should apply it.

-For example, the application instruction say to use it one to three times daily.
+For example, the application instructions say to use it one to three times daily.
 Since your new tattoo isn't infected, once or twice should be enough.
-Make sure you ask the tattoo artist or your doctor if you feel unsure.
+Make sure you ask your tattoo artist or your doctor if you feel unsure.

 Keep an eye on the area after you've applied the ointment.
-Watch out for the signs of allergic reactions—including rashes or swellings—and contact your doctor immediately if any occurs.
+Watch out for the signs of allergic reactions - including rashes or swellings - and contact your doctor immediately if any occur.